KaranSinghDev/Time-Series-Databse-Engine/README.md

 ### 1. Build the Docker Image

-Clone the repository and run the Docker build command from the project root.
+Clone the repository and run the docker build command from the project root:

 ```bash
 git clone https://github.com/KaranSinghDev/cpp-time-series-database.git